telerik/ajax-docs/controls/editor/managing-content/prevent-cross-site-scripting-(xss).md

 ````

 **StripDomEventAttributes**, just like the **StripCssExpressions** and **RemoveScripts** filters, runs both on the client and on the server side to protect from possible execution of an already injected malicious code.
 Disabling it will prevent all such attributes from being removed.

+>caution The **StripDomEventAttributes** filter is **not** enabled by default.
+This is so, because it removes content and, in doing so, may break templates or other logic required by the application.

 ## Custom Content Filters